virtual-kubelet/systemk/README.md

 allocated to the PODs specially, you are using the host's networking.

 "Images" are referencing (Debian) packages, these will be apt-get installed.
-Discovering that an installed package is no longer used is hard, so this will not be done. `vks` will reuse the unit file that comes from this install.
-However some other data is inject into it to make it work fully for vks.
+Discovering that an installed package is no longer used is hard, so this will not be done. `systemk` will reuse the unit file that comes from this install.
+However some other data is inject into it to make it work fully for systemk.
 If there isn't an unit file (e.g. you use `bash` as the image), a unit file will be synthesized.

-Each scheduled unit will adhere to a naming scheme so `vks` knows which ones are managed by it.
+Each scheduled unit will adhere to a naming scheme so `systemk` knows which ones are managed by it.

 ## Is This Useful?